DallasUrbanists/dallasurbanists.com/blog/_posts/2023-08-28-gentrification-is-rain.md

 Yet we need rain.

-Not every day, but a steady supply is important for the well-being of everybody and everything.
-I won't patronize readers by belaboring the necessity of rain in spite of the destruction it brings.
+A steady supply is important for the well-being of everybody and everything.
+I won't patronize readers by belaboring the necessity of rain.
 Even those who hate rain already understand and accept this:

 *We need rain because we need water.*